Chatbot Guide: How to Start With Chatbots

 From there, we can use the “Based on contact property” node, to continue the workflow only when a user gave their consent.

 Another option to comply with the GDPR is to use the dedicated field in the Pre-chat survey.
-Read more about it here.
+Learn more about it our Pre-chat Survey article.

-If you have any other issues with the chatbots, please reach out to us at [email protected] or use the chat in the bottom-right corner of our website.
+If you have any other issues with the chatbots, please reach out to us at [email protected].
+You can also use the chat in the bottom-right corner of our website.